cognisant/Docs.DevelopmentProcess/README.md

 #### Teamcity
 [TeamCity](https://www.jetbrains.com/teamcity/) is a Java-based build management and continuous integration server from JetBrains.

-Each Cognisant project will have a corresponding configuration in Teamcity created at the outset.
-When code is committed to the Git repository, it will be automatically built and tested by the Teamcity server.
-The resulting packages are published to a nuget feed, to be consumed by [Octopus Deploy](#octopus-deploy).
+Each Cognisant project will have a corresponding configuration in TeamCity created at the outset.
+When code is committed to the Git repository, it will be automatically built and tested by the TeamCity server.
+The resulting packages are published to a NuGet feed, to be consumed by [Octopus Deploy](#octopus-deploy).

 The build status is automatically pushed back as a status check on the Github pull request.
 This prevents any change from being merged if it does not build and pass all automated tests.